-Trump administration officials are seeking to accelerate a vicious policy of ripping children away from parents attempting to cross the southern border into the US.
+Trump administration officials are seeking to accelerate a vicious policy of ripping children away from parents attempting to cross the southern border into the U.S.

 Even as a new report details how 700 children have been torn from their parents while being processed at border stations since October, Immigration and Customs Enforcement (ICE) officials are now pressing the Department of Homeland Security (DHS) to begin detaining and prosecuting all parents caught with children — a policy that would see thousands more separated.

-The Washington Post obtained a memorandum addressed to DHS Secretary Kirstjen Nielsen outlining a harsher, “zero-tolerance” policy of threatening parents with criminal charges and prison time that ICE Director Thomas Homan, who recently announced his retirement, and other immigration officials argue would be the “most effective” way to reduce unauthorized crossings.
+The Washington Post obtained a memorandum addressed to DHS Secretary Kirstjen Nielsen outlining a harsher, “zero tolerance” policy of threatening parents with criminal charges and prison time that ICE Director Thomas Homan, who recently announced his retirement, and other immigration officials argue would be the “most effective” way to reduce unauthorized crossings.

 While the proposal, sent to Nielson last Monday, does not seek to prosecute asylum-seekers who turn themselves in at legal ports of entry, most families who are caught attempting to cross the border — regardless of whether they are trying to evade capture — are released pending civil deportation hearings.

-The prosecution of parents would land them in immigrant detention jails where children cannot be held due to court rulings restricting the incarceration of children, thus rapidly expanding separations.
+The prosecution of parents would land them in immigrant jails where children cannot be held due to court rulings restricting the detention of children, thus rapidly expanding separations.
 But immigrant and human rights advocates are pushing back against the Trump administration’s current separation practices at the border and ICE’s new proposal that would escalate the procedure.

 The American Civil Liberties Union (ACLU) has filed a federal lawsuit in California over previous separations at the border, including the case of “Ms. L.,” a 39-year-old asylum-seeking mother who traveled with her 7-year-old daughter from the Democratic Republic of Congo to Mexico.
 Ms. L was separated from her daughter shortly after surrendering to immigration agents at the San Ysidro Port of Entry near San Diego in December.

-Ms. L and her daughter were reunited in March, but the class-action lawsuit remains ongoing, and is scheduled for its first hearing in San Diego on May 4.
+Ms. L and her daughter were reunited in March, but the class-action lawsuit remains ongoing and is scheduled for its first hearing in San Diego on May 4.
 The suit, which argues Ms. L’s constitutional right to due process was violated and cites a government directive to keep families together, is seeking a nationwide preliminary injunction to halt separations and immediately reunite all families.

-“We’re hopeful that on May 4, a federal judge will put an end to this so these children don’t become pawns in a larger public policy experiment,” said Lee Gelernt, attorney and deputy director of the ACLU’s Immigrants’ Rights Project.
+“We’re hopeful that on May 4, a federal judge will put an end to this so these children don’t become pawns in a larger public policy experiment,” said Lee Gelernt, attorney and deputy director of the ACLU’s Immigrants Rights Project.